Zahawi’s controversies from claiming money for heating his stables to tax dispute

 Using taxpayer cash to heat his stables

-Mr Zahawi was one of many politicians to get caught up in the MPs expenses scandal after it emerged that taxpayers were footing the bill so could heat his stables.
+Mr Zahawi was one of many politicians to get caught up in the MPs expenses scandal in 2009 after it emerged that taxpayers were footing the bill so he could heat his stables.

-The MP for Stratford on Avon claimed he was “mortified” that his £5,822 expenses claim for his energy bills was used to cover electricity and heating oil for his estate in Warwickshire, which was designated a second home.
+The Warwickshire MP claimed he was “mortified” that his £5,822 expenses claim for his energy bills was used to cover electricity and heating oil for his estate in the county, which was designated a second home.

-In a statement issued on Sunday he said: “Since last week’s coverage of my energy bills I have been looking into them further and can confirm that all claims for heating fuel relate purely to my second home.
+In a statement issued at the time, he said: “Since last week’s coverage of my energy bills I have been looking into them further and can confirm that all claims for heating fuel relate purely to my second home.

 “Whilst a meter was installed in the stable yard I have only been receiving one bill, it was wrong to assume I was receiving two and to have not checked this sooner.